FACTBOX-EU prepares for Brexit talks

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-BRUSSELS Dec 15 European Union leaders agreed on Thursday how they will organise negotiations with Britain which they expect to start within four months.
+BRUSSELS Dec 15 European Union leaders agreed on Thursday how they will organise negotiations with Britain that they expect to start within four months.

 This is how the process looks: